 My dogs are barkers.
 They’ve declared themselves neighborhood patrol, so they bark when other dogs start barking, when they hear people outside chatting or even when a car door slams.
-I strive to be a responsible pet parent, which means I don’t want my dogs to annoy my neighbors, but how do you train a dog not to bark?
+I’m a dog trainer, and I also strive to be a responsible pet parent, which means I don’t want my dogs to annoy my neighbors.
+But how do you train a dog not to bark?

 Because I’ve identified their triggers (and they have a few), I’ve been able to implement both training and management solutions to address their barking and we’ve made fantastic progress.

 And that’s really the key to stopping a dog from barking.
 First, you need to identity why they are barking.
 What’s the motivation?
 Then, you can take steps to address the problem with a training solution tailored to the drive.

 Barking, like whining, growling and howling, is a dog’s natural form of communication.
 Dogs might bark when they feel threatened, when they want to play, when they need attention or to signal danger.
 Find out how to decode your dog’s bark.